 Jessica has a background as a school teacher in South-West Sydney, where she saw many students with trauma dropping out of school and falling through the cracks.
 In 2003, she founded the Life Changing Experiences Foundation, and its flagship SISTER2Sister program.
 When her brother was killed by someone who had been in and out of 11 foster care homes, she felt compelled to support young people in out-of-home care, who are currently expected to ‘fend for themselves’ as soon as they turn 18, without the skills and support networks that other young people can rely on.
 Thus, the Warrior Woman Foundation was born.

 Clean Slate Clinic

-Clean Slate Clinic is the only organisation offering home-based alcohol detox fully via telehealth across Australia, enabling people to safely go through alcohol withdrawal within the comfort of their own homes, supported by a specialist clinical team.
+Clean Slate Clinic is the only organisation offering home-based home-based detox from alcohol and other substances fully via telehealth across Australia, enabling people to safely go through withdrawal within the comfort of their own homes, supported by a specialist clinical team.
 Excessive alcohol use is widespread, with 1 in 4 people in Australia drinking at risky levels.
 Being able to access withdrawal within your own home helps to overcome barriers of cost, and access as well as stigma and shame.
 An independent evaluation has shown the service to be highly adaptable, safe and effective, and service data to date indicates that relapse rates are significantly lower than comparable face-to-face programs at 6 months post-completion.